Wispa: History

-The bar was launched in 1974 as a trial version in North East England, and with its success it was introduced nationally in 1983.
+The bar was launched in 1981 as a trial version in North East England, and with its success it was introduced nationally in 1983.

 In 2003, as part of a relaunch of the Cadbury Dairy Milk brand (turning Dairy Milk into a family brand by taking existing brands and marketing them as Dairy Milk sub-brands), the Wispa brand was discontinued and the product relaunched as "Dairy Milk Bubbly".
 As part of the relaunch, the product was reshaped as a standard moulded bar (similar to other 'Dairy Milk' products) instead of a whole-bar count-line.

 Since the discontinuation of the Wispa bar, a host of internet campaigns and an online petition to bring it back slowly gained momentum.
 During Iggy and the Stooges' 2007 performance at Glastonbury Festival, several Wispa fans invaded the stage armed with a banner saying "Bring Back the Wispa."
 In addition, several "Bring Back Wispa" groups on Bebo, MySpace and Facebook were set up.
 In August 2007, these campaigns prompted Cadbury to announce that the bar would be relaunched on 8 October 2007 for an initial limited production of 23 million bars, with a permanent return possible if sales are high enough.
 Predictions that the relaunched product would be marketed as Wispa Classic proved unfounded, and the new Wispa hit shelves in similar packaging to the original bar, a combination of the original colours and the slightly updated lettering style of the later bars.
-There have been claims that the spontaneous 'campaign' was pre-planned and orchestrated by Cadbury, rather than by members of the public.
 On 24 August 2007, the first box of the relaunched Wispas was put up for auction on eBay, with a press release from Cadbury stating that the auction was real and that the proceeds were going towards the Cadbury Charity, Ghana for the Source.
 The winning bid was £195 by a 23 year old Nicholas Bradley from the Isle of Man.

 In February 2008, Rebecca Wells auctioned an original out-of-date Wispa bar, which she found in a sofa, on eBay for the charity LAM Action.
 The initial winning bid of £2,550 was found by eBay to be "unauthorised".
-It has since been re-listed, and raised £1,000 for the charity.